MORE THAN JUST WEALTH MANAGEMENT

 EMPLOYEES MAKING A DIFFERENCE

 In addition to our transformation and SED initiatives, Citadel and its employees are also generous in their time, money and skills when it comes to smaller projects.
 These include:

 THE DIGNITY KITTY

-Reach-out Days and Mandela Day initiatives are driven by employees who have identified a need in the community and then work with their colleagues to deliver on meaningful projects that can make a huge difference in the lives of people.
+These initiatives are driven by employees who have identified a need in their community.
+They then work with their colleagues to deliver on meaningful projects that make a real difference.

 For more information about how Citadel is giving back, contact us.